adaezeokoduwa/greenwood-library-website/README.md

 ## ⚙️ Setup Instructions

 ### 1. Create a GitHub Repository
-- Go to [GitHub](https://github.com) and create a new repository named: greenwood-library-website
+- Go to [GitHub](https://github.com) and created a new repository named: greenwood-library-website
 - Initialize it with a `README.md` file.
-- Clone the repository to your local machine:
+- Clone the repository to the local machine: Vscode
 ```bash
 git clone https://github.com/your-username/greenwood-library-website.git
 cd greenwood-library-website